tangneyscott/projectimpact/README.md

 # The Impact Project 🌍

-### Why this is Important
+### Why This Is Important

 The world is an unfair place, where an individual's life can be largely determined on where and when they are born.
-We know what problems to tackle but the infrastructure to support them isn't established within the Ethereum ecosystem.
-Let's build the future of the internet and tackle global problems along the way.
+Supporting charitable initiatives in Ethereum should be effortless for users yet it's not.
+Let's build the future of the internet and tackle global problems along the way. 🚀

 ### Short Description